squidgetx/media_balance/code/README.md

 - `0-extract/` contains code related to extracting the sources from the articles
 - `1-dedup/` contains code related to deduplicating organization names using hierarchical clustering
-- `2-supplement/` contains code related to categorizing organizations using GPT
+- `2-supplement/` contains code related to categorizing organizations using GPT.
+There is a current known bug wher this step's build needs to run make twice.
+The first time it will error.
 - `3-dime/` contains code related to matching organization names  and politicians to DIME
 - `4-comments/` contains code related to classifying the topic of the source citation using GPT
 - `5-impute/` contains code related to imputing DIME scores using GPT